Valentine Vivian: Early career

 Vivian joined the Indian Police (Imperial Service) in December 1906 and was posted as assistant district superintendent of police for Punjab, reaching the rank of assistant superintendent in November 1907, and subsequently superintendent of police for Ambala, Ludhiana, Jhang, Hissar, Sialkot, and Lahore railway police.
 He was senior superintendent of police for the Delhi province and in October 1914 became an assistant director of central intelligence (Simla).
+During the First World War, Vivian served in the Indian Army in Turkey and Palestine.
+At one point early in his career, he served in the Department of Criminal Intelligence (Simla) in India.
 He retired from the Indian Police in 1925.

 In the mid-1920s, agency director Sir Hugh Sinclair, the second "C", wanted to absorb MI5, the UK's counter-intelligence agency, into the SIS; when his attempt was finally rejected, in 1925, he formed the CE section, later (1939) renamed "Section V".

 Between 1925 and 1931, organisational rivalries proliferated among Vivian's CE section, the domestic intelligence agency, MI5, and Scotland Yard.
 A network of domestic agents known as the 'Casuals' had provided information to CE section.
 In 1930, after a series of meetings of the Special Services Committee, the Casuals were transferred to MI5, where they became "M Section"; many still provided the SIS with information.